 When an Estate Sale Is the Right Call

-Families arrive at the estate-sale conversation through one of a handful of doors.
+Families arrive at the estate sale through one of a handful of doors.
 A parent has passed, and the home full of belongings has to be sorted before the property can be listed.
 A parent is moving from a long-time home into assisted living, and 2,400 square feet of life has to fit into 800.
 A divorce is dividing a household.
 A snowbird’s Arizona property is being closed up and consolidated to a primary residence out of state.
 A real estate agent has a listing where the seller can’t physically prepare the home alone.

 In each case, the question isn’t really “should we have an estate sale?”
 The deeper question is: what’s the right combination of sale, donation, gift-to-family, and cleanout to handle a full household with respect and minimum stress?